Ground line and Poles

 A ground line can be entered manually or through an import file eg spreadsheet.

 In the profile view (the main window of the Profile module) what you are seeing is a perspective that is perpendicular to each ground line data element irrespective of what direction the ground line is running.
 It is as if the ground line/profile is straightened out.

-Chainage by definition is a horizontal distance along the line route, from the start of the profile (0) increasing to the right of the screen.
+Chainage is a horizontal distance along the line route, from the start of the profile (0) increasing to the right of the screen.
 Each ground line data point (if using chainage/level) is assigned chainage, as is each pole.

 Ground line data points and poles are also assigned an easting/northing.
 The easting/northing of the groundline is not visible to the user.
 The pole information is visible on the Poles>Details tab under Properties.

 When the ground line is entered manually Northing is always 0 and Easting equals the chainage.

 If you have imported a groundline data file eastings/northings are read from the data file and stored with the ground data points and poles.

 On the profile you will see a number under the pole ID.
 This is the chainage of the pole, eg for Pole2 it is 67.
 The number under the ground line between poles is the span length, eg 57 between Pole1 and Pole2, and is calculated from the easting/northing of the 2 poles, not from the chainges.

 Circuit span length ie between 2 poles, is calculated from the easting/northing of the poles.
 The span length (always a horizontal distance) is displayed in the right margin when the mouse moves over a circuit line in the profile display.
 In this figure the span length is 155.